-Whether you are an online Guru or a ‘Newbie’ to online business, it never hurts to brush up on the fundamentals of creating a great platform to grow, expand, and keep your online business.
+Whether you are an online Guru or a Newbie to online business, it never hurts to brush up on the fundamentals of creating a great platform to grow, expand, and keep your online business.
 This article is to help educate, and familiarize you with the idea of Website Migration.

 Website Migration: What is it?
-Why is it important?

-Why do You need to Migrate Your Website?
+Why do You Need to Migrate Your Website?

-- Your hosting provider’s servers are overloaded
+Your hosting provider’s servers are overloaded

-- Malicious cyber attack on the server
+Malicious cyber attack on the server

 You are dealing with tired dashboards

 You need to feel comfortable with your hosting provider.
-If you are stuck on a platform that performs poorly and are no longer comfortable paying for that host’s services, you should probably cut your losses as soon as possible.
+If you are stuck on a platform that performs poorly and is no longer comfortable paying for that host’s services, you should probably cut your losses as soon as possible.

 You find that you are paying for certain services and believe there are no hidden fees.
 You trust your provider is being honest.
 Then one day you find that you are being charged for more than what you bargained for, and extra fees are being applied for services that should already be included in your total pricing.
 If you find that you are in this kind of a situation, it is safe to suggest canceling any further transactions and all business ties with this host is the best route to go.

 (1) Purchase a compatible plan from a new web hosting provider.

 Nowadays there are many web hosting companies readily available to help facilitate the transfer of your hosting services.
 They have customized or pre-adjusted web hosting plans that suit your needs best.
 It is simply a matter of preference.
 After purchasing a plan, your new hosting provider will send you the details, including your IP address and other domain name service details.
 Once you have received confirmation of your new service, check all the configurations and information carefully.
-Be sure not to cancel your current hosting service until everything is transferred to your new service and it is up and running properly.
+Be sure not to cancel your existing hosting service until everything is transferred to your new service and it is up and running properly.

-- Check the Logins
+Check the Logins

-Once you verify the login details, check for the built-in transfer tool and see if it fits for your website migration.
+Once you verify the login details, check for the built-in transfer tool, and see if it fits for your website migration.
 If you have cPanel at both ends, you can use it for the entire cPanel account migration including Web-contents, Databases, and Email Accounts.

 (2) Backup all data